 The afternoon hour was oc-It was voted that the salary of cupied by Elder Knox.
 He each one being rooted and grounded in the truth, so that 3, this faith which was once delivered unto the saints, can not be twisted to favor this or that particular theory which seeks to undermine the plan of salvation, as illustrated in the sanctuary service of the Bible, but must ever remain the same faith and doctrine which was once revealed unto the saints.
-How important it is that we should all become that we may be rooted and grounded in the precious faith!
-At 9 o'clock an interesting Sabbath-school was called to orcampment assembled in the main pavilion for the preaching service.
+How important it is that we should all become ing this school, as the work will diligent students of the Word, that we may be rooted and grounded in the precious faith!

+At 9 o'clock an interesting Sabbath-school was called to orschool teachers the coming sum- der, and the regular review mer, under the direction of a com- exercise and class recitation were campment assembled in the main pavilion for the preaching service.
 The speaker dwelt upon the thoughts found in the text: "Come unto Me, all ye that labor and are heavy laden, and I will give you rest.
-Take My yoke upon you, and learn of Me; for I am meek and lowly in heart; and ye shall find rest unto your souls."
-At the close of the remarks, an invitation was given those who were tired of serving sin or had given up in despair because of past failures to come to the One who says: Lo "I will give you rest."
-A large number responded, of both old and young.
+Take My yoke upon you, and learn of Me; for I am meek and lowly in heart; and ye shall find rest unto your souls." close of the remarks, an invitation was given those who were tired of serving sin or had given up in despair because of past failures to come to the One who says: "I will give you rest."
+A large number responded, of both old and meeting in another.

 Following this service the congregation was divided.
-A young people's meeting was conducted in one tent, and the parent's social meeting in another.
+A young people's meeting was conducted in one tent, and the parent's social